Yoav666s/dnd-wiki/_pages/reckonfear.md

 ## Sleights
 There is a number of things you can do that don't count as a full action, detailed below.
 You can only use one Sleight in a given turn.

 **Feint.** Make a Deceit check contested with the target's Judgement.
 On a success, the target's DR is reduced by 1 against your next attack this turn.
+A critical success reduces the target's DR by 2.
+A success with a cost counts as a failure.

 **Magic.** Cast a spell that can be cast as a Sleight.